 If you already have a handset that you’d like to use on O2, you should check to make sure your handset is unlocked.
-For more information, see our guides to unlocking an iPhone and unlocking a Samsung Galaxy.
+For more information, see our step-by-step guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.

 Existing O2 Customers

-If you’re already a customer on O2 Pay & Go, you can switch to the Big Bundles tariff by sending a short text message to 21300:
+If you already have an O2 Pay & Go SIM card, you can switch to the Big Bundles tariff at any time.
+You can also change the Big Bundle on your account by sending a text message as follows to 21300:

 Keeping Your Phone Number

-If you’re switching from another network to O2 Pay As You Go, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another network to O2, it’s a straightforward process to keep your existing phone number.

-To do so, you’ll need to ask your current mobile network to give you with a PAC Code.
-By law, they need to give this to you free of charge within two hours of your request.
+To do so, you’ll need to ask your current mobile network to provide you with a PAC Code.
+By law, they’ll need to provide this to you free of charge within two hours of your request.

-Once you have that, order your new Pay As You Go handset or SIM card from O2’s website.
-When your new phone or SIM arrives, you can provide your PAC Code to O2 through this online form.
-After you’ve done this, your phone number transfer will normally take place on the next working day.
+Once you have that, you can order your new Pay As You Go handset or SIM card from O2’s website.
+After your new phone or SIM arrives, you can provide your PAC Code to O2 through this online form.
+Once you’ve done that, your phone number transfer will be scheduled by O2, normally for the next working day.

 For a step-by-step guide on moving your phone number to O2, please select your current mobile network from the drop down menu below:

 It isn’t possible to transfer Pay As You Go credit from your old mobile network to O2.
 You should therefore try to use it up before moving your phone number to O2 (your account on your old mobile network will be closed when you use the PAC Code).